User-generated content strategies: why customers are your best marketers

 Increase brand awareness

-Stimulate conversions
+Drive conversions

 Community building

-Step 2: Platform selection
+Step 2: Platform Selection

 Where are your customers active?